 The Most Important Thing…

-Before getting into the strategy behind saving for retirement while also paying down student loans, it is important to have an understanding of a few basic retirement concepts.
+Before getting into the strategy behind saving for retirement while also paying down student loans, it is essential to have an understanding of a few basic retirement concepts.

 The terminology defined here is to serve as a very simple introduction.
-Savers are encouraged to educate themselves further prior to making any investments.
+Savers are encouraged to educate themselves further before making any investments.

 Retirement Vehicles – These are the accounts that hold retirement funds.
 Rather than being actual investments, retirement vehicles are the locations where various retirement assets are stored.
 They include: